piersmyers/piersmyers/README.md

 ### Hi there 👋

+- I'm a Software Engineer.
+- I'm a wannabe Software Architect.
+- I currently use the .NET stack, mainly C# on Windows.

 ![Scotts's github stats](https://github-readme-stats.vercel.app/api?username=piersmyers&show_icons=true)
 <!--
 **piersmyers/piersmyers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.